pdp10/sbpipe/docs/getting_started/using_sbpipe.rst

 -  sbpipe_ps2.snake
 -  sbpipe_sim.snake

-and are stored on the root folder of SBpipe.
 The advantage of using snakemake as pipeline infrastructure is that it offers an extended command sets compared to the one provided with the standard sbpipe.
 For details, run